teleporthq/teleport-documentation/guides/getting-started.md

 yarn add @teleporthq/teleport-component-generator-vue
 ```

-For generating a simple component, you have to start from a **component UIDL**:
+For generating a component, you have to start from a **component UIDL**:

 ```json
 {